wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

         # update-rc.d elasticsearch defaults 95 10
         # service elasticsearch start

-    5. Generate credentials for all the Elastic Stack pre-built roles and users.
+    5. Generate credentials for all the Elastic Stack pre-built roles and users:

       .. code-block:: console